FuSoftware/FuChan/README.md

 Searchs are done by the JSON APIs.
 Thumbnails are cached locally, and are re-used by the program if needed.

-This software is still in beta state dut to its heavy unstabilities, but it's still usable, and fast.
-It is, however, rapidly RAM consuming due to poor memory management in it's source code (Takes about 100 MB every 15 minutes of regular searches).
+This software is still in beta state due to its heavy unstabilities, but it's still usable, and fast.
+It is, however, rapidly RAM consuming due to poor memory management in its source code (Takes about 100 MB every 15 minutes of regular searches).

 ##Features
 <ul>